Swirrl/linked-data-frames/README.md

 - `vignette("working-with-ldf-resources")`: explains how resources are represented and introduces the functions like `property()` and `curie()` that available for working with them;
 - `vignette("creating-ldf-resources")`: explains how to create resources from SPARQL queries or RDF files.
+- `vignette("working-with-ldf-intervals")`: explains hot to create intervals from URIs and use them to plot with a time series chart.

 ## Installation